AgonConsole8/agon-docs/VDP---Enhanced-Audio-API.md

 Prior to Console8 VDP 2.5.0 this command did not return a status.

 This command was added in the Console8 VDP 2.2.0 release.

+## Command 14: Set channel waveform parameters

+`VDU 23, 0, &85, channel, 14, parameter, value`

+The exact use of this command will vary depending upon the waveform type being used by the channel.

+At present only one waveform type, the square wave, supports a parameter, which sets the duty cycle for the square wave.

+Returns 1 on success, 0 for failure.

+This command was added in the Console8 VDP 2.5.0 release.